rest-for-physics/rest-school/day2/session1/README.md

 We may now explore the different `<plot>` sections and decide to change one of the plots to draw something else.

-In this exercise you may decide to use *any* of the variables that are listed inside the `data/README.md` description at the root [rest-school repository](https:/github.com/rest-for-physics/rest-school/).
+In this exercise you may decide to use *any* of the variables that are listed inside the `data/README.md` description in the root [rest-school repository](https:/github.com/rest-for-physics/rest-school/).

 A possible proposal:
  - Replace the variables inside the plot named `FocalSpot` by the variables `offset_posX` and `offset_posY`.